sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 To develop the extension:

 - `git clone` the sourcegraph repository
-- Run `yarn generate`
+- Run `yarn generate` at the root directory
 - Open the repo in VS Code with `code .`
-- Make your changes to the files within the `vscode` directory
+- Make your changes to the files within the `client/vscode` directory
-- Click on `Run and Debug` from the activity bar on the left to open the sidebar
+- Run `yarn build` to build
 - Select `Launch & Watch VS Code Extension` from the dropdown menu to see your changes
-- Select `Launch & Watch VS Code Web Extension` from the dropdown menu to see your changes with VS Code Web
+- Select `Launch & Watch VS Code Web Extension` from the dropdown menu to see your changes for VS Code Web